Reykjanes Peninsula

 Reykjanesviti

 Besides its rich fishing industry, Reykjanes is also known for its many lighthouses.
 Some even say that the lighthouses outnumber the villages.
-The most famous of them all, as well as being the oldest one in Iceland, is Reykjanes lighthouse, standing 29 meters (95ft) tall 69 meters (226 ft) above sea level.
+The most famous of them all, as well as being the oldest one in Iceland, is Reykjanes lighthouse, standing 29 metres (95ft) tall and 69 metres (226 ft) above sea level.

 Places to visit in Reykjanes peninsula